kevin-fang/ml-tutorials/README.md

 # Machine Learning Notes

-## What is machine learning?
+## What is the goal of machine learning?
-Get a machine to solve problems without having to explicitly program them to.
+We want a machine to solve problems without having to explicitly program.

 ## Two main types of machine learning
 ### Supervised Learning